nisrulz/app-privacy-policy-generator/dev-doc.md

 This will generate the `index.html`, `style.css` and `thirdpartyservices.js` files at their required directory path.

-Open `index.html` to view the full webapp 🎉
+Open `index.html` to view the full web app 🎉

 ## Contributing more 3rd Party Service's links

-The webapp uses a JSON array to populate the list of 3rd party services section.
+The web app uses a JSON array to populate the list of 3rd party services section.
 This JSON array is generated from another yaml file.

 If you want contribute a new 3rd party service for the section then open a Pull Request which simply adds a new item in the YAML file [`src/includes/yaml/thirdpartyservices.yml`](src/includes/yaml/thirdpartyservices.yml)